 Low oil pressure is a common issue in cars, and it can be caused by several different things.
 One potential culprit may be an obstruction in the oil pick-up tube.

 This tube scoops up oil from below the pan and delivers it to the engine; if clogged with dirt or debris, it restricts oil flow and results in low-pressure levels.

 Sludge can easily clog the oil pick-up screen and restrict oil flow to the engine, thus causing low oil pressure.

-Sludge forms when the engine oil gets old and starts to break down.
-Most common reasons why the engine oil starts to break down is due to heat, friction, and accumulation of deposits from the combustion gases that made their way past the piston rings.
+Sludge builds up when engine oil becomes old and begins to break down due to heat, friction, and the accumulation of deposits from combustion gases that make their way past the piston rings.

 To clean the oil pick-up tube, you need to remove the oil pan.
 This might be a job for a certified mechanic.

 7. Check the main and connecting rod bearings

 Engines running at high speeds can cause faster-than-usual wear on crankshaft bearings, especially if combined with low-grade oil and extended intervals between oil changes.